metablaster/WindowsFirewallRuleset/README.md

 `Scripts\SetupProfile.ps1` and take a look at `Set-NetFirewallSetting`.\
 Note that `Scripts\SetupProfile.ps1` is automatically called by `Scripts\SetupFirewall.ps1` script
 - Some scripts require network adapter to be connected to internet, for example to determine IPv4 broadcast address.
-(In these cases errors may be generated without completing the task)
+(Otherwise errors may be generated without completing the task)

 ### Note